freeCodeCamp/guide/src/pages/computer-science/index.md

 ---
 ## Computer Science

 Computer Science is the study of computers and the concepts that make computers possible.
+We can do our work much Easier by using these smart machines

 Much of computer science was pioneered in the latter half of the 20th century.